coillarach/SET09102/assessment/interview.md

   of the topic in question.
 If you need clarification on the meaning of a question, you should ask.
 * Try to structure your responses well.
 If you like, you may spend a few seconds making notes before answering.
-This must be done on paper, however - you should not reply on a web browser or any other online material to provide inspiration for your answer.
+This must be done on paper, however - you should not rely on a web browser or any other online material to provide inspiration for your answer.
 Your answer should highlight one or more main points and come to a clear conclusion without rambling.